JAW-05/Ping-Pong-Game/README.md

 Run the following in the terminal to install the Pygame library: `pip install pygame`

+Also download the file `retro.ogg` for music

 # Running the game
-Download the source code from the repository "pingpong.py" and run the file just as any other Python script (.py) file.
+Download the source code from the repository `pingpong.py` and run the file just as any other Python script (.py) file.

+Run the `retro.ogg` file too so music will run

 # Controls
 * **For left player:** Use **W** and **S** to move up and down